TAP-GGC/CandyCatch/README.md

 * Dr. Anca Doloc Mihu
 * Dr. Cindy Robertson

+## Project Description
+Candy Catch is a project that teaches basic programming concepts to people of all ages in a fun and exciting way by helping create a game.

 ## Outreach Activities
-- Tap Expo, April 1, 2021, GGC - To promote IT field and the TAP program to college student.
+- Tap Expo, April 1, 2021, GGC - To promote IT field and the TAP program to college students.
 -  Class Workshops, April 12th - 14th, 2021 - To promote IT field to non-IT college students.

 ## Similar Projects